Harrison J. Pinkett: Omaha civic leader

-In conjunction with other black leaders, including Father John Albert Williams, John Andrew Singleton, and Thomas P. Mahammitt, Pinkett was instrumental in the creation of Omaha's Colored Commercial Club to support black business in Omaha and while generally a Republican, supported of the Negro Democratic Club.
+In conjunction with other black leaders, including Father John Albert Williams, John Andrew Singleton, and Thomas P. Mahammitt, Pinkett was instrumental in the creation of Omaha's Colored Commercial Club to support black business in Omaha and while generally a Republican, supported the Negro Democratic Club.
 He was also an integral part of the Omaha Branch of the NAACP and, along with John Williams and W. W. Peebles, and strongly spoke out against the World Herald's publishing remarks of KKK imperial wizard, Hiram Wesley Evans.
 He continued to work with veterans and was an officer Roosevelt Post No. 30, American Legion.

 Later in his career he frequently lectured on African American history and continued involvement with civic organizations.
 In 1933, Pinkett ran for the post of city commissioner where he lost in the primary.
 In 1936, ran and lost again.
 He continued to write letters to the editor in support of civil rights as well as work as a defense attorney and as council for the NAACP in Omaha until his death in 1960.